Catalog Description

 • Skill Demonstrations

-• Example: Based upon lectures, readings and in-class demonstrations, students will demonstrate bracketing exposures in order to create HDR (high dynamic range) images.
-Students will be evaluated on proper exposure, using software to accurately combine the exposure sequence and aesthetic interest of the resulting images based upon a weighted rubric provided to the students.
+• Example: Based upon lectures, readings and in-class demonstrations, students will demonstrate bracketing exposures to create HDR (high dynamic range) images.
+Students will be evaluated on proper exposure, using software to accurately combine the exposure sequence and aesthetic interest of the resulting images.

 Repeatable